calleboketoft/todo-client/README.md

 }
 ```

 Here we're using an Angular tool called `FormBuilder`, which is used to construct reactive (RxJS) forms.
-There are different ways of managing forms in Angular and this is the most dynamic one.
+There are different ways of managing forms in Angular 5 and this is the most dynamic one.
 "Template Driven Forms" in Angular 5 is kind of like managing forms in AngularJS and easily becomes messy (in my opinion).

-Our new component needs to be exposed in the UI, so let's add it to the template of `src/app/app.component.ts`,right inside of `<div class="container">`:
+Our new component needs to be exposed in the UI, so let's add it to the template of `src/app/app.component.ts`, right inside of `<div class="container">`:
 ```javascript
       <stugan-todo-add-form
         (addTodo)="addTodo($event)">